 By Regina Winkle-Bryan

-I’ve never seen so much prostitution in my life as I have on the country roads of Girona (not just on this trip, but on every trip north I’ve made in the last 5 years), and the road leading into Castelldefels.
+I’ve never seen so much prostitution in my life as I have on the country roads of Girona (not just on this trip, but on every trip north I’ve made since 2008), and the road leading into Castelldefels.
 Numerous women in dangerous, solitary places, alone, selling themselves.
 Usually they are Latina or Eastern Europeans, probably immigrants, which makes the whole thing even worse in my opinion.

 On this last trip north it especially struck me how blind we can collectively decide to be as a society.
 Girona and Empordà are high-end hot spots for tourism in Catalonia and many families from Barcelona have second homes there.
 How many Catalan families drive past these putas every weekend on their way to their beach house?
 Why hasn’t anyone complained?
 Where are the strong feminist women of Catalonia, and why aren’t they raising hell about this and shutting it down?

 I find these women in their thigh-high boots and see-through tops standing in the mud in a field deeply troubling on many levels.
 They represent the economic crisis in Spain, desperation, exploitation, and also those who take advantage of them, and the many others, most of us, who turn a blind eye.